exomia/cloud/README.md

 </p>

 <h1 align="center">Exomia Cloud</h1>
-<p align="center">A fast allround solution to a modern private cloud that aims to be super fast, slim and serves a crisp user experience.</p>
+<p align="center">A fast allround solution to a modern self-hosted cloud that aims to be super fast, slim and serves a crisp user experience.</p>

 ## Introduction